The 30 Best Sitcoms on Netflix – Spring 2019

 Serving as one of two spin-offs to the critically-acclaimed Cheers (the other, of course, being the quickly-cancelled The Tortellis), Frasier may not live up to its predecessor’s long-lasting legacy as one of the best shows ever made.
 That said, Frasier is an excellent show in its own right, having won countless Emmys for its producers, writers, and stars Kelsey Grammer, David Hyde Pierce, and the late, great John Mahoney.
 The spin-off follows Dr. Frasier Crane as he moves from Boston to his hometown of Seattle following his divorce.
 After allowing his father (Mahoney) to move back into his house, thus limiting Frasier’s ability to be a dedicated bachelor, he must adjust to life as a syndicated radio host while also putting up with his brother Niles (Pierce).
 The show covers the Crane family as they often clash, with Frasier and Niles’ blue-collar father often disagreeing with the upper-class, ritzy tastes of his sons.
 The show ran for 11 seasons from 1993 to 2004, and it is undoubtedly one of the best shows on Netflix today.

 Glow is one of the best new shows of 2017, founded on the same idea of comedy, drama, and the exploration of womanhood that made Orange is the New Black such a massive success at Netflix.
 In Glow, you’ll explore the world of the Gorgeous Ladies of Wrestling, or GLOW, an 80s wrestling expansion designed to appeal to fans of traditional male wrestling with over-the-top comedy and some sexualization of the wrestlers.
 Glow stars Alison Brie (Community) as Ruth Wilder, a down-and-out actress who stumbles upon an audition for the Gorgeous Ladies of Wrestling league.
 While trying to manage her new life as a wrestler, Ruth must also deal with GLOW’s director Sam Sylvia (Marc Maron) and the arrival of her former best friend, Debbie Eagan (Betty Gilpin).
 Glow has been praised since its inception, having been nominated for several critics awards and making it onto a dozen best-of lists in 2017.
-A second season premiered on June 29th.
+Two seasons are currently streaming, with a third on the way.